mdhardenburgh/openSourceHardware/README.md

 # Open Source Hardware Projects
 Open source hardware.
 The projects listed below have gerbers of which PCBs can be ordered.
-I prefer OSHPark, but use the fab you prefer.
+The schematics and PCB layouts are created using KiCAD.
+They can be read using the KiCAD programs.
+I prefer OSHPark as my PCB vendor, but use the fab you prefer.

 * 8-pin 7.5mm X 5.85mm SOIC breadboard adapter.